 If you need some assistance, we are always here for you.
 We will happily provide you with typical CPT or session codes to help you determine what level of coverage will be provided to you.

-At the end of each month, you will receive your statement of services via e-mail.
-Send this form in to your insurance company, usually along with a 1500 Health Insurance Claim Form, to receive payment.
+- Statement.
+At the end of each month, you will receive your statement of services through TherapyPortal, a fast, convenient, and secure method of accessing your documentation.You will be required to create an account for TherapyPortal, from which point you can view and download your invoice form.You can send this form to your insurance company, usually along with a 1500 Health Insurance Claim Form, to receive payment.

 One of the strategies we use in treatment when things feel overwhelming is to help clients break things down into smaller pieces.
 The decision to start therapy is no exception.